 Step 3: Select files to redact

 Now your project can really begin to take shape.
-To start redaction, select the file you want to work from in the Project Files panel and start redaction.
-To learn about everything you can do, see our Quick Start Guides below.
+To start the redaction or enhancement process, select the file you would like to work on from within the Project Files panel and then select a specific feature within the software.
+To learn more about the various redaction and enhancement features that are available when using CaseGuard Studio, see our Quick Start Guides below.

 - Quick Start Video